evamaxfield/distributed-ecosystem/README.md

 This is built into Prefect.

+#### Other Comments

+The example above utilizes a custom serializer to go from array to bytes but in many cases there is value in the user fully serializing the object in their function so that they can return a path like object back from their task.
+In this case there is an opportunity to contribute back to Prefect core (as it is entirely open source) and add a `S3FromPathResult` object or a parameter `from_path=True` to the existing `S3Result`.

 ## Technology Choices

 This next section will go into the reasons why certain technologies were made the way